bird-house/birdhouse-docs/docs/source/dev_guide.rst

 Designing a process
 -------------------

-For designing a process it is necessary to know some basic concepts of how data are produced in birdhouse.
-Following are some basic explanations to help developing appropriate processes to provide a scientific method as a service.
-The word **process** is used in the same sense as in the OGC standard: *for any algorithm, calculation or model that either generates new data or trans- forms some input data into output data*.
+For designing a process it is necessary to know some basic concepts about how data are produced in birdhouse.
+The following are some basic explanations to help in developing appropriate processes to provide a scientific method as a service.
+The word **process** is used in the same sense as in the OGC standard: *for any algorithm, calculation or model that either generates new data or transforms some input data into output data*.
 And can be illustrated like the following graphic:

 .. image:: _images/process_schema_1.png